-Difference between revisions of "ZimMagazine" - Pindula
+Difference between revisions of "ZIMMAGAZINE" - Pindula

 |+

-The *ZIMMAGAZINE* (ZIMMAG) is a Zimbabwean broadcaster with its headquarters at Broadcasting House in Bulawayo.
-It was Founded by a Bulawayo based enterprenuer well known as Donald Tyga Sparta, Donald (born 20 Feb 1996) is an Zimbabwean computer programmer andInternet entrepreneur.
+The ZIMMAGAZINE (ZIMMAG) is a Zimbabwean public service broadcaster with its headquarters at Broadcasting House in Bulawayo.
+The Zimmagazine is one of African’s national online Magazine.